These resources provide help with planning ahead for NICE guidance, understanding where you are now, and conducting improvement initiatives.

 Baseline assessment tools can be used to evaluate current practice and plan activity to meet the recommendations.
 These tools should always be used in conjunction with the clinical and public health guidelines they relate to.

-Clinical audit tools can be used in local clinical audit to improve care, and contain clinical audit standards based on NICE guidance.
+NICE has a library of clinical audit tools which can be used in local clinical audit to improve care, and contain clinical audit standards based on NICE guidance published before June 2015.

 - a data collection sheet